MicrosoftDocs/msix-docs/msix-src/toolkit/msix-toolkit-modifypackagepublisher.md

 PS C:\> .\modify-package-publisher.ps1 -directory "C:\MSIX" -redist "C:\MSIX-Toolkit\Redist" -certPath "C:\cert\mycert.cer" -pfxPath "C:\cert\CertKey.pfx"
 ```

 This command recursively searches the contents of C:\MSIX for all MSIX packages and updates the MSIX app publisher to match the publisher of the certificate located at C:\cert\mycert.cer.
 Then, the command re-signs the identified MSIX packages using the certificate located at C:\cert\CertKey.pfx.
+Signing the MSIX package format application with a SHA1 certificate is unsupported.

 ### Update the publisher and sign the MSIX app with a password-protected PFX certificate